-When found in pairs, it's safe to assume doorstops were used to hold double doors open.
-They can be matching or in complimentary pairs like Punch and Judy, for example.
+When found in pairs, it is safe to assume those doorstops were used to hold double doors open.
+They can be matching or in complimentary pairs like famed traditional British puppets Punch and Judy, for example.
 The value of these sets, as with other cast iron doorstops, lies in the condition and the theme.

-Some collectors look for manufacturer's names, such as Hubley, on doorstops.
+Some collectors look for manufacturer's names, such as Hubley.
 This very popular maker of doorstops did a series of dogs and other detailed subjects; collectors love to find these in their original condition.
 Many other decorative doorstops are stamped with foundry names such as Albany, Wilton, and National.

-Focusing on condition, which “determines their ultimate worth,” leads avid collectors to buy antique and vintage doorstops in the best condition they can afford.
+Focusing on the condition, which determines their ultimate worth, leads avid collectors to buy antique and vintage doorstops in the best condition they can afford.
 Doorstops in good condition have their original paint, show minimal wear, and have little or no pitting or rust.
 Rare and unusual examples in excellent to mint condition can be worth thousands.
-A poor version of the same doorstop (or a reproduction) isn’t worthless but will bring considerably less and will not rise in value as readily over time.
+A poor version of the same doorstop (or a reproduction) is not worthless but will bring considerably less and will not rise in value as readily over time.

 Be aware that most doorstops will fall short of “mint” condition.
 They were made to be used in homes, and the paint often chipped as a result.
 When they fell out of favor as decorative accessories, many were banished to barns and garages where they deteriorated even further.
 Some were repainted over time as well.

-“Because doorstops are cast objects … they lend themselves to reproduction,” noted Amsel-Arieli in her Antique Trader feature.
+“Because doorstops are cast objects … they lend themselves to reproduction,” noted Amsel-Arieli.
 She also reminds potential collectors that molds have been reused and new designs have been developed over the years as doorstop prices have steadily gone up in the collectors' marketplace.

-It's fairly easy to tell reproductions from originals, even if you're not a veteran collector.
+It is fairly easy to tell reproductions from originals, even if you are not a veteran collector.
 Older doorstops usually have a smoother finish since they were hand finished with files when they were first made.
 New doorstops are made with power tools and have a rougher finish in comparison.
-Also look for Philips-head screws in two-part reproductions.
+Also, look for Philips-head screws in two-part reproductions.
 Older versions will have slotted screws or rivets holding them together.
 And, many times newer versions will be slightly off in size compared to an older counterpart.